Terms & Policies

 Completing a service request

-A patient’s service request is completed by a provider when it is satisfied (for example, closing a consultation or completing a repeat prescription request).
+A patient’s service request is completed by a provider when it is satisfied (for example, closing a consultation or completing a prescription request).

 Service Fee